ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 ### Continue last started operation

-In **Inventory Control**, you have the option to resume the last operation you were performing.
-The most recent operation will be displayed in the main menu upon opening. tap the **Continue** button to proceed with it.
+Inventory Control allows you to resume the last operation you were performing.

+If you exited a receive operation mid-way, for example, it will be displayed as a shortcut in the main menu.

+You can tap the Continue button to proceed with it.

 ![Inventory Control](pictures/Last_operation_continue_25_01.png)